egreiner/IegTools.Sequencer/src/IegTools.Sequencer/Documentation/README.md

 IegTools.Sequencer provides a fluent interface for creating easy-to-read and extensible sequences, eliminating the need for lengthy if/else statements.

 Define transition jobs:
 from state -> to state, when it should be triggerd and the action that should be invoked

-Force state on certain conditions
+Force state on specified conditions

-Invoke Actions on certain states
+Invoke Actions on specified states

 # Usage